adstuart/azure-expressroute-direct-local/README.md

 - Review [ExpressRoute Premium](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#what-is-expressroute-premium) features, if you are making use of these features today, Local may not work for you.
 Please note, ExpressRoute Premium SKU circuits incur additional cost beyond the base ExpressRoute Direct port charges.
 - This design is predicated on the idea that data flows ingress/egress at the peering location closest to the Azure region, I.e. you utilise your own MPLS WAN to get traffic to the closest Microsoft Edge ([cold potato](https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing#:~:text=to%20the%20telco.-,Cold-potato%20routing,-%5Bedit%5D) from the perspective of your network).
 If you wish to follow a [hot potato](https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing#:~:text=References-,Hot-potato%20routing,-%5Bedit%5D) pattern, and maximise use of the Microsoft global network then this pattern is best avoided.

-Finally, if these technical constraints prevent you from benefiting from ExpressRoute Local egress pricing for you entire Azure design, it should not stop you considering it for future requirements.
+Finally, if these technical constraints prevent you from benefiting from ExpressRoute Local egress pricing for you entire Azure design, it should not stop you considering it for specific workloads.
 For example, if you have a future requirement for a high-bandwidth workload (E.g. SAP, BigData, VDI) that is able to reside within a single region, there is nothing stopping you complimenting your existing design with a "sidecar" use of ExpressRoute Local.
 E.g.

 ![](images/2021-09-02-16-28-17.png)